-- Whilst the freekeh and barley are cooking, de-seed pomegranate.
+- De-seed pomegranate.
 Cut the pomegranate in half.
 Stretch the flesh to loosen it up.
 Over a bowl, place the pomegranate face down on your palm.
 With a wooden spoon, knock on the back of the pomegranate and the seeds will fall through your fingers into the bowl.

 - Cut the tops of the celery.
 Slice diagonally into thin slices.

-- Roughly chop the coriander to give you ½ cup.
+- Roughly chop the cilantro (coriander) to give you ½ cup.